 The first sign of spoiled almond flour is the smell.
 When almond flour is fresh, it has a neutral smell.
 However, when it goes bad, its smell usually becomes sour or musty.
 You may also notice that the color of the flour has changed, along with its texture.

-If during the storage the flour comes in contact with moisture it can grow mold, in which case you should throw out the entire bag, just to be safe.
+If, during storage, the flour comes in contact with moisture, it can grow mold, in which case you should throw out the entire bag just to be safe.

 How To Store Almond Flour

 The shelf life of almond flour depends a lot on the way you choose to store it.
 An unopened bag can be safely stored in the pantry at room temperature, like regular flour.
 It is very important that you guarantee the flour is not exposed to direct sunlight, as it does not like light or heat.

 Once you open the bag, the best way to make sure the almond flour remains fresh and usable is to keep it in the fridge.
 The cold temperatures and the darkness will help to prolong the flour’s shelf life, but it’s important to know that it may become moist since colder temperatures tend to cause it.

 Since moisture can change the texture of the flour and make it become clumpy and moldy more easily, your best bet is to transfer the contents of the bag to a different container.
 Make sure the container you choose has an airtight lid to prevent any air and moisture from coming in.

 If you decide to refrigerate or freeze your almond flour, allow it to reach room temperature before using it again.